ruairica/blog/src/pages/how-to-build-a-simple-blog-with-astro.md

 The index.astro page content is wrapped with the Layout Component page ```<Layout title="Welcome to Astro.">```.
-Layout Components are essentially a wrapper for your content, you'll see in Layout.astro it contains the html head tag and body. index.astro (or any other component that uses the layout) will be placed where the
+Layout Components are essentially a wrapper for your content, you'll see in Layout.astro it contains the html head tag and a body. index.astro (or any other component that uses the layout) will be placed where the

 ```astro
 <slot />